 Week 1-4 are the elimination stage, where trigger foods will be eliminated.
 As part of the program, we will help you with meals, recipes and snack ideas, so you don’t feel worried there is nothing left to eat!
 Most people find symptoms have reduced in 2-4 weeks.

-BONUS WEEK: because we know the reintroductory phase can be difficult, we offer an additional week to ensure this process starts as smoothly as possible, and so any questions you may have about reintroducing get answered.
+Because we know the reintroductory phase can be difficult, we offer an additional week to ensure this process starts as smoothly as possible, and so any questions you may have about reintroducing get answered.
 If you want further assistance with personalising this for you, please get in touch.